ucsb-cs156-w22/kanban-board-hack/team03/issue02_docs_and_docs_qa_repos_are_deployed.md

 ## Acceptance Criteria for `team03-yourTeam-docs-qa`

+- [ ] GitHub Actions is turned on in your main `team03-yourTeam` repo.
-- [ ] A public repo with the name `team03-yourTeam-docs-qa` exists (create this by hand).
+- [ ] A public repo with the name `team03-yourTeam-docs-qa` exists (create this by hand, or you can try manually triggering the GitHub Action in the `team03-yourTeam` repo called `00 Publish 00 docs create repos`.
+If you already set up the `DOCS_TOKEN` this may do it automatically for you.
 - [ ] There is a `README.md` file and a `docs/.keep` file on the `main`
       branch of the `team03-yourTeam-docs-qa` repo.
-Create these by hand to establish the main branch before you run the job for the firs time.
+Create these by hand to establish the main branch before you run the job for the first time.
+(If the script worked at the previous step, you will NOT have to do this :-) )
-- [ ] GitHub pages is enabled on the `team03-yourTeam-docs-qa` repo (you this by hand in the `Settings` menu of the `-docs-qa` repo.
+- [ ] GitHub pages is enabled on the `team03-yourTeam-docs-qa` repo (you probably have to do this by hand) for the `main` branch and `/docs` folder, in the `Settings` menu of the `-docs-qa` repo.
 - [ ] GitHub pages shows a link to the Storybook for the main branch at
       <https://ucsb-cs156-w22.github.io/team03-yourTeam-docs-qa>.
 To get this to happen: